dotnet/docs-aspire/docs/caching/stackexchange-redis-integration.md

 :::zone-end
 :::zone pivot="garnet"

-When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling `builder.AddGarnet`:
+When using a connection string from the `ConnectionStrings` configuration section, you can provide the name of the connection string when calling <xref:Aspire.Hosting.GarnetBuilderExtensions.AddGarnet*>:

 ```csharp
 builder.AddGarnet("cache");